 Challenging—The ideal student is a motivated self-starter who can commit at least 15 to 20 hours per week to their studies.

-- Respected—Your degree coursework is relevant and up-to-date because it’s designed and developed in collaboration with industry experts.
+Respected and Recognized—Your degree coursework is relevant and up-to-date because it’s designed and developed in collaboration with industry experts.

 Flexible and Online—With no set class times, you can log in and learn anytime, anywhere.